A Blogging Odyssey: Week 2 – How Long Should Your Blog Post Be?

 In this post, we are going to look at the pros and cons for various post lengths and then look at the reasons why I chose the length that is typical in my posts.
 Let’s dive in.

-What Is the Right Length for My Post?
+What Is the Right Length for a Post?

 Here is the honest truth that many people won’t tell you: A blog post should be long enough to say what you want to say.